 In this article, we will describe how to send data extracted by Parseur to Microsoft applications and others using Power Automate (formally known as Microsoft Flow).

 What is Microsoft Power Automate?

 Power Automate is a service that integrates cloud-based apps and services together so they interact with each other seamlessly.
-In particular Power Automate makes it easy to send, process or receive data from Microsoft applications such as Outlook, Excel, SharePoint, Dynamics CRM, Dynamics NAV, SQL Server, Azure etc. It can also connects to hundreds of third party services like Twitter, Salesforce, Pipedrive, Gmail and many more
+In particular, Power Automate makes it easy to send, process or receive data from Microsoft applications such as Outlook, Excel, SharePoint, Dynamics CRM, Dynamics NAV, SQL Server, Azure etc. It can also connect to hundreds of third party services like Twitter, Salesforce, Pipedrive, Gmail and many more

 Use case example

 For the purpose of this article we'll use a common use case: extract text from emails and create a new item in a SharePoint list.

 Let's say we run a Movie Star Concierge Service.
 Movie stars can request services via a form online.